-The Government bodies which administer the mining industry are the Ministry of Mineral Resources and Petroleum, ENDIAMA (National Concessionaire for diamonds); SODIAM (a public company authorized to commercialize Angolan diamonds, FERRANGOL (a public company which is the national concessionaire for mining activities related to recognition, prospecting, research, evaluation, exploration, transformation and commercialization of noble metals, ferrous and non-ferrous metals and any other mineral resources which constitutes rawmaterials for the production of steel) and the Regulatory Gold Market Agency.
+The Government bodies which administer the mining industry are the Ministry of Geology and Mines, ENDIAMA (National Concessionaire for diamonds); SODIAM (a public company authorized to commercialize Angolan diamonds and the Regulatory Gold Market Agency.

-What rights are granted to conduct reconnaissance, exploration and mining operations?
+What rights are granted to conduct reconnaissance, exploration and mining operations

 Mining rights can be awarded pursuant to a public tender or upon request.
-Articles no. 90, 91, 92 and 93 of the Mining Code describe the rights and obligations of the mining right holders which have the following legal guarantees:
+Articles no. 90, 91, 92 and 93 of the Mining Code describe the rights and obligations of the Mining right holders which have the following legal guarantees: